nextcloud/dashboard/README.md

 As long as the changes made by this fork are not merged into nextcloud/dashboard master, follow these steps to install this fork.

 ### Preparation

 Disable and remove the previous version of the Dashboard App through the admin backend.

+There are two ways to install this fork, following described under `Installation per git clone` and `Installation per archive download`.
+Choose your prefered method.

 ### Installation per git clone